browserslist/browserslist-useragent-ruby/README.md

 ## Gem usage

-`BrowserslistUseragent::Matcher` - is the main class performing matching user agent string to browserslist.
+`BrowserslistUseragent::Match` - is the main class performing matching user agent string to browserslist.

 It provides 2 methods:
  - `version?` - determines matching browser and its version